 - Click Save.
 Your SNMP device is now added as a Managed device to your account.

-Once a network device has been enrolled, you can apply monitoring to it.
-For information on how to configure an SNMP monitor, refer to Create a monitor.
+Once a network device has been enrolled, you can start monitoring it.
+SNMP monitoring is performed through a Network Node.
+For information on requirements, refer to Requirements.